Day 21 La Chalp 9th July - Circuit Col d’izzard

 Cyclists heading up to Col d'Izoard

 A day off!!
 Sort of!
 At least we got to sleep in the same bed twice in a row.
 Ian and I decided to climb the legendary Col d'Izoard (2365m), which has featured in the Tour de France 34 times, and Jenny and Graham had a recovery day.
-Highlight for us was being on the Col d'Izoard on a Saturday - motorcycle and cycle day - when there's hundred of cyclists testing their stamina on the 1000 metre climb to the Col and just as many motorcyclists testing their manoeuvrability at high speeds around the sharp hairpins.
+Highlight for us was being on the Col d'Izoard on a Saturday - motorcycle and cycle day - when there's hundreds of cyclists testing their stamina on the 1000 metre climb to the Col and just as many motorcyclists testing their manoeuvrability at high speeds around the sharp hairpins.
 The views in all directions are worth the effort - simply magnificent.
 Our climb was a little less at 700 metres, as La Chalp is half way up the valley.

 P1070090